Open letter by the CEO Initiative for Europe's Recovery, Reform and Resilience to the European Commission, European Council and European Parliament

 - Circular economy

 - Sustainable finance

-For these action areas, we will elaborate specific recommendations that enable a business case for our companies’ contribution on decarbonisation, sustainable growth and creating future-proof jobs.
+For these action areas, we will elaborate specific recommendations that enable a business case for our companies’ contribution on decarbonization, sustainable growth and creating future-proof jobs.

 - SPECIFIC RECOMMENDATIONS